amir-astarabadi/innermatch/README.md

 You send vectors, it learns, per user, per session.

-By the time the user has interacted with 5–15 items, the system now understands **what they were really searching for**.
+By the time user has interacted with 5–15 items, the system now understands **what they were really searching for**.